 I think you’ll enjoy following my repayment journey and I hope you’ll feel motivated to start yours.

-After grad school, I accumulated $63,000 in student loan debt and three years later, I’ve paid off about 70%.
-I wanted to finish paying off my loans by December 31st, 2016 which meant I would finish six years ahead of schedule.
+After grad school, I accumulated $63,000 of student loan debt and three years later, I’ve paid off about 70%.
+I wanted to finish paying off my loans by December 31st, 2016 which means I would finish six years ahead of schedule.

 Quarter II Accomplishments